BART - A Bayesian machine learning workflow for complex spatial data

 ## bartMachine now using 20 cores.

-I would suggest, that you double check if the correct amount of RAM has been made available, when loading bartMachine.
-If the message states a completely different amount of memory, try to manually write the java.parameters string, instead of copy&pasting.
+Tip: Double-check that the correct amount of RAM is being allocated after loading bartMachine.
+If the message shows a different number, try manually typing out the java.parameters string instead of copy-pasting.

-Next, we need to download the data and normalize the church density (Rch_den) variable.
+Next, we download the data and normalize the church density variable (Rch_den).e.

 # Function for linear stretching.
 New range: 0-1